A riddle wrapped in irony

 Caution!

-An innovation that successfully integrates the overlooked 50% has the potential to ignite the largest socioeconomic transformation of human capital the modern world has ever seen.
+An innovation that successfully reintegrates the K–12 pipeline’s lost 50%—while significantly enhancing outcomes for the top 50%—has the potential to ignite the greatest socioeconomic transformation of human capital the U.S., or the modern world, has ever seen—with results measurable in hard numbers.